 Like most of the Java community, I looked into JAAS to see if it could do what I wanted.
 After all, it was really the only security technology out there widely accessible to Java developers at the time.
 I did a lot of research, looking for ways that I might be able to coerce JAAS into doing what I wanted.
 Sometimes it came close.
 JAAS Authentication could meet my needs with a decent amount of effort, but JAAS Authorization didn’t even come close.

 JAAS is tied too heavily tied to virtual machine-level concerns.
-As an application architect, I usually didn't care one bit about whether or not a Class could execute inside the virtual machine.
-What I really wanted to control is whether or not the current user could execute a given method, often based on the method's arguments.
-So, I hobbled a bit, creating some functionality to piggy-back JAAS and custom-coded the rest.
-The result was only usable on a few applications and wasn't nearly as robust as I wanted.
+As an application architect, I usually didn’t care one bit about whether a Class could execute inside the virtual machine.
+What I really wanted to control is whether the current user could execute a given method, often based on the method’s arguments.
+So, I hobbled a bit, creating some functionality to piggyback JAAS and custom-coded the rest.
+The result was only usable on a few applications and wasn’t nearly as robust as I wanted.

 Then I came to work on a really great application that pushed the limits of application security.
 This application was written for government organizations and needed extremely powerful yet flexible security support.
 The client required the following:

 Traditional log-in/log-out functionality, with pluggable back-end support (no big deal)